rtpascual/obsidian-notes/1. Projects/Data Analysis with Python Course.md

 sales.loc(sales['State'] == 'Kentucky')
 ```

-loc is able to filter the data.
+loc is able to filter the data and view a subset.

 ### Reading data from SQL Database
 Example code gets data from SQL database in python: